Director of Student Life & Activities – Lauren Brutsman

 - Send any promotional mailings for event.

-- Submit information about event to Happenings.
+- Submit fliers about the event to Student Life.

 Four Weeks Prior to Event: